one-pieces/cftvc/README.md

 3. npm install
 4. bower install
 5. grunt update
+6. grunt db:reload
-6. grunt develop
+7. grunt develop
-7. 浏览器输入localhost:5000/cftvc
+8. 浏览器输入localhost:5000/cftvc

 This project has used MEAN(Mongo, Express, AngularJS, NodeJS) framework.
 The following is the file structure: